Adolis García's HR in 8th inning gives Rangers 5-4 victory over Angels and extends win streak to 5

 It was the second career two-homer game for O'Hoppe.
 His 14 homers are tied with Lance Parrish for the most by an Angels catcher before the All-Star Game.

-Both of O'Hoppe's solo shots ended up tying the game.
+Both of O'Hoppe's solo shots off Rangers' starter Max Scherzer ended up tying the game.
 His second-inning homer over the left-center wall made it 1-1.
-In the fourth inning, he lined a fastball from Scherzer that just made it over the outstretched glove of center fielder Leody Taveras knotted it at 4-all.
+In the fourth inning, he lined a fastball from Scherzer that just made it over the outstretched glove of center fielder Leody Taveras and knotted it at 4-all.

+"I watched him growing up a ton.
+He's been dominant his whole career, but it doesn't matter being on the losing end," said O'Hoppe about his big game against Scherzer.

 Texas scored three times in the third to take a 4-1 lead.
 The Rangers' first five batters got aboard, including an RBI ground-rule double by Marcus Semien and Smith's RBI base hit, which ended Contreras' night.
 Texas' other run came on Wyatt Langford's sacrifice fly, which brought in Semien.